 • Bring a large pot of salted water (along with a 1/2 teaspoon of olive oil) to boil.
 Boil the lasagna noodles (work in batches and stir well to avoid sticking) to very al dente (about 3-4 minutes less than box instructions).
 Scoop out sheets with a mesh strainer or pasta spider and shock in ice water.
 Lay flat the lasagna noodles on parchment paper or clean dish towels.

 • Place 6 lasagna noodles on the first level (they should slightly overlap).
-Spread a thick layer of the ricotta mixture onto the noodles, then layer 1/3 of the mozzarella, another thick layer of meat sauce, and finally 1/3 of the grated Pecorino Romano cheese.
+Spread half of the ricotta mixture onto the noodles, then layer 1/3 of the mozzarella, another thick layer of meat sauce, and finally 1/3 of the grated Pecorino Romano cheese.
+Repeat the process on the next two layers.
+On the top layer just add the sauce, mozzarella, and Pecorino Romano cheese.

 • Cover the lasagna with parchment paper then foil to prevent sticking.